madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 **Finding Lane Lines in a Video**

-- Following are the pipeline/steps implemented for finding lane lines in a video
+- Below pipeline implemented for finding lane lines in a video:
   - Implemented a python code to extract raw frames/static images from a video file
 ![WI_SolidWhiteRightV1](./Writeup_IV/WI_SolidWhiteRightV1.png)